Stickland, Forest and Beach School

 We will discuss with you when your child might visit these settings.
 Each child is different and we are guided by their interests and preferences.
 Children choose what they would like to become involved in at the centre, and this choice extends to their decision to experience Forest School or the ‘Stickland’ Nature Kindergarten.
 There is no expectation or requirement for them to go.

 The opportunity to choose is an important part of the centre’s ethos.
-Just as children may choose not to leave the centre on a particular day, they often have the chance to choose to Forest School or Stickland or Beach School on additional days.
 We are able to be flexible and respond to each child’s needs.
 We aim to share spaces on these visits fairly, according to children’s preferences.
 Some children may choose to go once a week (the minimum we offer), others are keen to go daily and we accommodate this if it is possible.

 This approach is an important part of our how we develop trusting relationships with children, through respecting their views and preferences.